 How to cite this article:

-Van Vliet, V. (2012).
-Walt Disney method.
-Retrieved [insert date] from ToolsHero: https://www.toolshero.com/effectiveness/disney-method
+Mulder, P. (2012).
+Walt Disney Method.
+Retrieved [insert date] from ToolsHero: https://www.toolshero.com/effectiveness/walt-disney-method/

 Add a link to this page on your website:

-<a href=”https://www.toolshero.com/effectiveness/disney-method”>ToolsHero.com: Walt Disney method</a>
+<a href=”https://www.toolshero.com/effectiveness/walt-disney-method/”>ToolsHero.com: Walt Disney Method</a>

 Did you find this article interesting?